However this does not mean that humans should consume essential oils in order to treat or prevent bacterial infections.

 For children 5 years old or less, direct inhalation should be avoided.

-At Bespoke Aromatics we carry over 100 different varieties of pure essential oils and we teach classes about how to use essential oils safely and effectively.
+At Bespoke Aromatics we carry over 100 different varieties of pure essential oils and specialize in the formulation of aromatherapy and aromachology products.

 There is substantial research pointing to the fact that many essential oils have anti-microbial properties.
 Below we provide a list of valuable online resources: